-Category: Executive Branding
+Category: Executive Branding (page 1 of 2)

 Customers value authenticity more than ever.
 Executives must now connect emotionally on social media, echoing their company’s values and purpose, in order to generate trust and loyalty.

 Raoul Davis, Partner at Ascendant Group, a global CEO and corporate branding firm, shares three great tips for CEOs to improve their branding in the Forbes article, “Executive Branding: The Importance Of Communicating Values To Increase Emotional Connectivity.”

 A big thanks to Forbes for publishing my article, Today’s Executive Resume Is No Longer Just For Job Searching, which highlights five ways executives may not have considered utilizing their resume to advance their career.

 If you’re an executive looking for trending advice on how to update your resume for maximum result, follow my executive resume writing tips below!

 We give complimentary consultations.
 If you wish to schedule a time for us to chat about your next move, contact us by clicking on the ‘work with us’ link at the bottom right of our website.

 This is a MUST READ for all C-level leaders.
 It resonated with me deeply, because I learned a long time ago that the foundation of all interviews is the opportunity to engender trust in a small window of time.
 Read the full article, “Why Jonathan Thurston is One of the Most Trusted Leaders,” by personal branding coach, Jane Anderson.

 Read about it here!